 How is the log loss function derived?

 Loss functions are used to guide the development of machine learning (ML) models and each model type has one or more preferred loss functions.
 I started learning about them in a more structured manner recently to strengthen my foundation in ML.
 I started with linear regression and their loss functions and moved on to logistic regression.
-Logistic regression uses the log loss function which looks much more complicated than the loss functions used in linear regression, and I couldn’t help but wonder why.
+The log loss function is used for training logistic regression models which looks much more complicated than the loss functions used in linear regression, and I couldn’t help but wonder why.
 How is the log loss function derived?
 Why is it the way it is?

 TL;DR

 Logistic regression models predict the probability of a positive outcome.
-These models works with prediction values running as a continuous scale from 0 to 1 and actual values/outcomes that are binary (either 0 or 1).
+These models works with prediction values running from 0 to 1 and actual values reflecting a binary outcome (0 or 1).
 To calculate the loss between this type of prediction-actual value pairs, we use the log loss function which is derived from the probability mass function of the Bernoulli distribution.

 Table-of-contents